 We are using it sparingly but have had to leave it on for a couple of hours at night just to cool down from our first 100° day of the season.
 It’s also much more difficult to stay cool when you share a bed with someone else.
 I’m learning this for the very first time this summer.
 Lucky me!

 (But just know that I am paying the electric bill for that AC and you, my readers, are not)

 13. If you have to wear a mask outside, don’t participate in high-paced walking or strenuous exercise.

 If you are reading this and masks are currently mandatory in places where you are unable to social distance, then this section is relevant for you.
 If we happen to one day get to a place where we say, “Remember when we all had to wear masks all the time?
 Even in the summer?” then you can disregard this section or read it and reminisce.

-But basically, my closing advice to you is to NOT overdue any type of exercise or walking while you are wearing a mask.
-You will tire yourself out a lot faster and could even become short of breath for a couple of minutes if you push yourself.
+But basically, my closing advice to you is to NOT overdo any type of exercise or walking while you are wearing a mask.
+You will tire yourself out a lot faster and could even become short of breath for a couple of minutes if you push yourself too hard.

 Take your time walking with your mask on and please, avoid disposable masks at all costs!

 Not only are disposable masks just another pollutant we will no doubt find in the oceans and parks in 2020, but they are also nearly impossible to breathe in once their lifespan has run out.
 Tons of businesses everywhere in the world are pivoting and producing cloth or reusable masks so suck it up, spend a little bit more on a cloth mask that has a space for a removable filter.
 You will thank yourself later, trust me!